 Como real estate is some of the most expensive in Mississippi, although Como house values don't compare to the most expensive real estate in the U.S.

-When you are in Como, you'll notice that it is more blue-collar than most other communities in America.
-49.85% of Como’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Como is generally considered to be a blue-collar town.
+49.85% of the Como workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Como is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Como who work in office and administrative support (14.77%), food service (11.38%), and sales jobs (6.46%).

 The per capita income in Como in 2022 was $16,442, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $65,768 for a family of four.